petrusxz/generator-ionfire/README.md

 Consult the [Firebase Documentation](https://firebase.google.com/docs/), just in case.

-## Getting Started with your ionfire Project
+## Getting Started with your Ionfire Project

-After the install all the requirements, you now can run your project:
+After the installation of all the requirements, you now can run your project:

 ```bash
 ionic serve